Day care workers charged, accused of scaring tots with mask

 The daycare’s owner, Sheila Sanders, is not facing charges.
-She has said that at least four of the employees were fired after the video came to light.
+She said that at least four employees were fired after the video came to light.

 Children can be seen bawling, cowering in fear and at times running from the masked employee.
 Another employee gives directions, singling out which children have acted good or bad.
-The employee in the mask is shown screaming inches away from children’s faces, the video showed.
+The video showed that the employee in the mask is screaming inches away from children’s faces.

-Monroe County Sheriff Kevin Crook said in a news release that four of the women each face three counts of felony child abuse.
+In a news release, Monroe County Sheriff Kevin Crook said that four of the women face three counts of felony child abuse.
 A fifth woman, he says, faces charges of failure to report abuse by a mandatory reporter and simple assault against a minor — both misdemeanors.

 “They can’t use corporal punishment, so we think they were using the mask to try to scare the kids into doing what they were supposed to be doing,” Crook said.